kelvinlinkk/DialogJS/README.md

 - Plays an audio file with options for duration and fade-in/out effects.

 ### Variables (setVar and showVar)
-> [setVar variable-name value]
+> [setVar variable-name value ]
 * Assigns a value to a variable

-> [showVar variable-name]
+> [ showVar variable-name ]
 * Retrieves and displays the value of a variable

+### Script Flow(goto and button)
+> [ goto filename ]
+* This command is used to navigate to a different part of the script.
+The parameter `filename` should be the name of the file to navigate to.

 ## Update log
 ### v0.1
 - Mute the audio when [ hide ]
 - Add command [ setting ] to personalize the appearance
 ### v0.2
-- Provide [ setVar ] and [ showVar ] for users to customize variables.
+- Introduce [ setVar ] and [ showVar ] for variable customization.
-- Implement user interaction through click and space key to continue the dialog.
+- Enable user interaction through click and space key for dialog progression.
-- A line with only commands will no longer be regarded as a line.
+- Exclude lines containing only commands from being considered as lines.
+- Incorporate the [ goto ] command for script navigation.

 ## TODO